Engee documentation

 Extended syntax

-When working with extended markup, be sure to indent the content, leaving blank lines:
+When working with extended markup, be sure to separate the content with indents, leaving empty lines.:

 Correct